About

 Professor Social Security and Labour Relations at University of Amsterdam

-Maarten Keune is professor in social security and labour relations at the University of Amsterdam.
+Maarten Keune is a professor in social security and labour relations at the University of Amsterdam.
 Previously he was Director of the Amsterdam Institute for Advanced Labour Studies (AIAS).
 He has held various positions at the International Labour Organisation and the European Trade Union Institute and has published widely on industrial relations, labour market and welfare state developments, and European integration.
 He holds a PhD in political and social sciences from the European University Institute in Florence.

 Location